 Objectives: the Objectives of the Faculty are as follows:

-To provide consultancy services to governmental of science and technology through research.
+- To provide consultancy services to government on science and technology through research.

 Eng.
 Farah Muse Khaire

 Dean, Faculty of Engineering